muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_call_for_help [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: NUMBER - Optional: how many seconds before the effect starts.
-0 second delay makes it happen instantly.
+A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - target: STRING - Mandatory: the player name to target.
     - arrivalRadius - NUMBER - Mandatory: players teleported to the target player will be placed within this max distance.
     - callRadius - NUMBER - Optional: the max distance a player can be from the target and still be teleported to them.
-If not provided then a palyer at any distance can be teleported to the target player.
+If not provided then a player at any distance can be teleported to the target player.
 If `sameSurfaceOnly` argument is set to `false` then the `callRadius` argument is ignored entirely.
     - sameSurfaceOnly - BOOLEAN - Optional: if the players being teleported to the target have to be on the same surface as the target player or not.
 If `false` then the `callRadius` argument is ignored as it can't logically be applied.
 Defaults to `true`.
-    - blacklistedPlayerNames - STRING - Optional: comma seperated list of player names who will never be teleported to the target player.
+    - blacklistedPlayerNames - STRING - Optional: comma separated list of player names who will never be teleported to the target player.
 These are removed from the available players lists and counts.
-    - whitelistedPlayerNames - STRING - Optional: comma seperated list of player names who will only be the ones teleported to the target player if provided.
+    - whitelistedPlayerNames - STRING - Optional: comma separated list of player names who will only be the ones teleported to the target player if provided.
 If provided these whitelisted players who are online constitute the entire available player list.
 If not provided then all online players not blacklisted are valid players to select from.
     - callSelection - STRING - Mandatory: the logic to select which available players in the callRadius are teleported, either: `random`, `nearest`.
     - number - NUMBER - Mandatory Special: how many players to call.
 Either `number` or `activePercentage` must be supplied.
     - activePercentage - NUMBER - Mandatory Special: the percentage of currently available players to teleport to help, i.e. 50 for 50%.
-Will respect blacklistedPlayerNames and whitelistedPlayerName argument values when counting number of available players.
+Will respect blacklistedPlayerNames and whitelistedPlayerName argument values when counting the number of available players.
 Either `number` or `activePercentage` must be supplied.
 - Example command : `/muppet_streamer_call_for_help {"target":"muppet9010", "arrivalRadius":10, "callSelection": "random", "number": 3, "activePercentage": 50}`

 Notes:

 - The position that each player is teleported to will be able to path to your position.
 So no teleporting them on to islands or middle of cliff circles, etc.
 - If both `number` and `activePercentage` is supplied the greatest value at the time will be used.
-- CallSelection of `nearest` will treat players on other surfaces as being maximum distance away, so they will be lowest priority.
+- CallSelection of `nearest` will treat players on other surfaces as being maximum distance away, so they will be the lowest priority.
 - A player teleported comes with their vehicle if they have one (excludes trains).
-- The whitelistedPlayerNames and blacklistedPlayerNames both accept a comma seperated list of player names in a single string, i.e. `"Player1,Player2, Player3  "`.
+- The whitelistedPlayerNames and blacklistedPlayerNames both accept a comma separated list of player names in a single string, i.e. `"Player1,player2, Player3  "`.
 Any leading or trailing spaces from player names will be removed.
 The player names case must match the Facotrio username exactly.